Annie Miller: Later life

 On 11 October 1866 she gave birth to a daughter, Annie Helen, at Montrose House in Hampstead.
 In 1867 she gave birth to a son, Thomas James.

 She is not thought to have had more children, but years later Hunt encountered her on Richmond Hill, "a buxom matron with a carriage full of children" and learned that she was happily married.
+The family moved to Shoreham-by-Sea probably to be near a Thomson aunt, a Miss Sturges.
 Annie's husband died aged 87, at 6 Western Road, Shoreham-by-Sea, in 1916.
-Annie Miller lived for another 6 years after her husband's death, dying aged 90 in 1925.
-The family probably moved to Shoreham-by-Sea to be near a Thomson aunt, a Miss Sturges.
+Annie Miller lived for another 9 years after her husband's death, dying aged 90 in 1925.

+She is buried in Mill Lane cemetery in an unmarked grave, in plot B.19.7, next to James and Isabelle Slaughter.

 Dramatic portrayals

 Annie Miller was played by Caroline Coon in Ken Russell's film Dante's Inferno (1967).
 In The Love School (1975) she was portrayed by Sheila White.
 Julie Cox voiced her role in Robin Brooks's trilogy of radio plays The Golden Triangle (1998).
 In Desperate Romantics (2009) she was played by Jennie Jacques.
 In the latter two dramatisations, she is depicted as a prostitute.